tydaeus/notes/windows/powershell/powershell_errors.md

 ### `$LastExitCode`
 `$LastExitCode` holds the exit code from the last command.
 Note that exiting due to an uncaught `throw` statement does not result in a non-zero status.
 This variable does not automatically get set back to zero, so it may be necessary to do `$global:LastExitCode = 0` prior to running a command to ensure that it does not

+### Try/Catch/Finally
+PowerShell supports `try`, `catch`, and `finally` blocks similar to other languages.
+However, there are some interesting quirks.

+Only PowerShell scripts/cmdlets that exit by an exception bubbling will result in `catch` processing.

+Scripts/programs that exit with an error status instead of by throwing an exception will not be caught in the `catch` block, but the `finally` block will be run.

+Within the `catch` block, the exception can be accessed from the `$PSItem`/`$_` variable.